XavierLopezCS/Linked-List/README.md

 # Generic Singly Linked-List (C++)

-This project implements a generic singly linked list using C++ templates.
+This program implements a generic singly linked list using C++ templates.
 It supports insertion, deletion, traversal, and search operations for any data type.
-The project demonstrates dynamic memory management, pointer manipulation, and type-generic behavior using templates.
+It shows dynamic memory management, pointer manipulation, and type-generic behavior using templates.

 ## Features
 - Fully templated linked list class